 - Clover Station: Clover Station is Clover’s most powerful, secure, and fastest POS offering.
 This countertop payment processor can accept credit cards, of course, but it also comes with a cash drawer.
 On its large, high-definition display screen, you can also access all of Clover Station’s additional business-management capabilities, like inventory management, employee tracking, and sales reports.

 All of these hardware devices can work alone, or together—choose whichever tools you need to serve your particular business.

-You can choose whether to purchase an all-in-one POS terminal to process your payments, or to use your own iPad or smartphone as your POS terminal—in which case, you’ll need to download the Square POS app and purchase an external hardware that can accept card payments.
+With Square POS, you can choose whether to purchase an all-in-one POS terminal to process your payments, or to use your own iPad or smartphone as your POS terminal—in which case, you’ll need to download the Square POS app and purchase a external hardware that can accept card payments.